+What is a conclusion?

-Conclusions are often the most difficult part of an essay to write, and many writers feel that they have nothing left to say after having written the paper.
-Keep in mind that the conclusion is often what a reader remembers best.
-Your conclusion should be the best part of your paper.
-It is your chance to sum up your argument, put it as strongly as you can, and push the limits-like a lawyer's closing defense.
+The conclusion comes at the end of the essay and provides summary and closing thoughts for the reader.
+The conclusion is a chance to sum up your argument, put it as strongly as you can, and push the limits-like a lawyer's closing defense.
 A conclusion should stress the importance of the thesis statement, give the essay a sense of completeness, and leave a final impression on the reader.

-Suggestions
+They are often the most difficult part to write because writers often feel as if they have nothing left to say after writing the entire essay.
+However, the conclusion can make or break an essay!

+Good conclusions usually...
-Answer the question "so what?"

-Show your readers why this paper was important.
-Show them that your paper was meaningful and useful.
+- Answer the question "so what?": show your reader why this paper was important.
+Show them that your paper was meaningful and useful and interesting. - Synthesize, don't summarize: don't simply repeat or list the things you wrote in your paper.

-• Synthesize, don't summarize

-Don't simply repeat or list the things that were in your paper.
 Instead, show your readers how the points you made and the examples you used fit together.
-You don't have to give new information to create a new meaning.
-By demonstrating how your ideas work together, you can create a new picture.
-Often, the sum of the paper is worth more than its parts.

-Redirect your readers

-Give your reader something to think about, perhaps a way to use your paper in the "real" world.
-If your introduction went from general to specific, make your conclusion go from specific to general.
-Think globally.
+You don't have to give new information to create new meaning-you conclusion should not have new information, but a new way of seeing the information that you have already presented. - Redirect your readers: give the reader something to think about, perhaps a way to use your paper in the "real" world. - Point to broader implications: for example, if your paper examines the Greensboro sit-ins or another event in the Civil Rights Movement, you could point out its impact on the Civil Rights Movement as a whole. - Opposite funnel: if your introduction went from general to specific, make your conclusion go from specific to general.

-Strategies
+What to avoid

+- Beginning with an unnecessary, overused phrase such as "in conclusion," "in summary," or "in closing." - Stating the thesis for the very first time in the conclusion. - Introducing a new idea, source, data, or subtopic in your conclusion. - Ending with a paraphrased thesis statement without any substantive changes. - Making sentimental, emotional appeals that are out of character with the rest of the analytical paper.

+Ways to Write a Conclusion

-• Echoing the introduction
+Echoing the Introduction